Scientific: Euphorbia lomelii (formerly Pedilanthus macrocarpus)

 Foliage/Texture: Generally leafless, elongated stems are green (photosynthetic); medium coarse texture.

-Temperature: Cold tolerant to only 25oF, but will develop chilling injury in the form of reddened stems when night-time winter temperatures are consistently in the 30o to 40oF range.
+Temperature: Cold tolerant to 25oF, but will develop chilling injury in the form of reddened stems when night-time winter temperatures are consistently in the 30o to 40oF range.

 Light: Versatile from full sun to shade, prefers partial shade in Phoenix.